 - Exhibit 21 With Exhibit 21, Spencer Howard illustrated how the City could identify which historic parcels or areas of historic value are subject to the highest FAR increases of the proposal, and thereby gauge the most likely impacts.
-This Exhibit contrasted with the analysis of the EIS, where "there's no impact analysis of what that really means what these proposed changes could how they could affect those properties and surrounding properties." - Exhibit 22 Exhibit 22 illustrated how, unlike the UW programmatic MHA EIS, the Citywide EIS abandoned all hope for the protection of historic resources, completely failing to identify major clusters of historic resource throughout the City's neighborhoods. - Exhibit 23 The City had easy access to a variety of historic resource information, including the historic inventories and context statements that were artfully prepared for that purpose.
-Both Mr. Howard and Ms. Woo highlighted the EIS's ignorance of these useful resources. - Exhibit 26 Howard: ... a fair amount of things going on in a single map but we're trying to bring all of those parts together.
-Again the yellow line is the historic boundary, blue areas with the diagonal crosshatch are the urban village expansions proposed urban village expansions.
-The zoning for those is the proposed zoning is residential small lot.
-The historic photos and actually the red shading that goes over the top of Mount Baker Boulevard which is that serpent time boulevard that kind of runs across through the bottom center portion and then wraps up to the right a key part of the Mount Baker Historic District development was the involvement of the Olmsted Brothers.
-They did not do design work but they were consulting to the developers who platted the district.
-A large part was the Mount Baker Boulevard as part of a larger system of connectivity with the proposed Olmsted system more specific to Mount Baker John Charles had had to work with the civil engineer to get him comfortable with the idea that yes, you could put Mount Baker Boulevard here and run that down and that that would be a shared amenity for the properties on other side it would be a gateway into the Rainier Valley and also looking at it from the other direction, it would be a gateway from the valley, into the historic district or into the residential district at that time. .... going back to the role of Mount Baker Boulevard as a gateway into the district, what we were concerned about was the proposed residential small lot zoning on either side of that gateway which there's [historically] contributing properties in both of those areas and losing those properties to development pressure and having new development um what substantially changed the character and approach into the historic district and this historic connection.
+This Exhibit contrasted with the analysis of the EIS, where "there's no impact analysis of what that really means, what these proposed changes could -- how they could affect those properties and surrounding properties."
+Hearing Day 1, Spencer Howard, p.
+257. - Exhibit 22 Exhibit 22 illustrated how, unlike the UW programmatic MHA EIS, the Citywide EIS abandoned all hope for the protection of historic resources, completely failing to identify major clusters of historic resource throughout the City's neighborhoods.
+Id., at p.
+258 259. - Exhibit 23 The City had easy access to a variety of historic resource information, including the historic inventories and context statements that were artfully prepared for that purpose.
+Both Mr. Howard and Ms. Woo highlighted the EIS's ignorance of these useful resources.
+See Id., at pp. 260 261. - Exhibit 26 Howard: . . . we've got a fair amount of things going on in a single map but we're trying to bring all of those parts together.
+Again the yellow line is the historic boundary; blue areas with the diagonal crosshatch are the urban village expansions proposed urban village expansions.
+The zoning for those is -- the proposed zoning is residential small lot.
+The historic photos -- and actually, the red shading that goes over the top of Mount Baker Boulevard, which is that serpentine boulevard that kind of runs across through the bottom center portion and then wraps up to the right, a key part of the Mount Baker Historic District development was the involvement of the Olmsted Brothers.
+They did not do design work, but they were consulting to the developers A large part was the - the Mount Baker Boulevard as part of a larger who platted the district. system of connectivity with the proposed Olmsted system.
+More specific to Mount Baker, John Charles had had to work with the civil engineer to get him comfortable with the idea that yes, you could put Mount Baker Boulevard here and run that down, and that that would be a shared amenity for the properties on either side.
+It would be a gateway into the Rainier Valley.
+And also looking at it from the other direction, it would be a gateway from the valley into the historic district or into the residential district at that time. [....]
+[G]oing back to the role of Mount Baker Boulevard as a gateway into the district, what we were concerned about was the proposed residential small lot zoning on either side of that gateway which there's [historically] contributing properties in both of those areas.
+And losing those properties to development pressure and having new development would substantially change the character and approach into the historic district and this historic connection.
+Hearing Day 1, Spencer Howard, pp. 266-268.